-Where I have succeeded, it has been by promoting great community-sourced ideas, via data-driven arguments and common sense, relying on coalition building and teamwork.
+Where I have succeeded, it has been by promoting great community-sourced ideas, backed by data-driven arguments and common sense, that come together through coalition building and teamwork.

 I am proud of my legislative record.
 Key accomplishments:

-- My work with local activists to craft Takoma Park’s Safe Grow lawncare pesticide law and turn the ban into Montgomery County law!
+- Working with local activists to craft Takoma Park’s Safe Grow lawncare pesticide law and turn the ban into Montgomery County law!

 - Winning $2.3 million in federal transportation-alternatives funding for the Flower Avenue Green Street and Ethan Allen Gateway projects.